Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Experiments

 \textbf{MC Dropout}.
 The network in MC Dropout has 3 hidden layers with sizes $[8,16,4]\times d$ and the dropout probability is $0.1$, as suggested in \cite{gal2016dropout}.
 ReLU is applied on hidden layers and linear on output layer.
 Mean squared error is used for training the network.
 When predicting, 1,000 predictions for every input under the training mode are obtained for computing the mean and variance.

 \textbf{Concrete Dropout}.
 The network in Concrete Dropout has 2 hidden layers with sizes $[8,4]\times d$.
-We use the official code released in the oringal paper \cite{gal2017concrete}.
-If in some cases the network cannot give a valid training loss, we change the hidden layer sizes to be the suggested $[100,80]$ in the released code.
+We use the official code released in \cite{gal2017concrete}.
+If in some cases the network cannot give a valid training loss, we change the hidden layer sizes to be the suggested $[100,80]$ in the referenced code.

 \textbf{Vanilla QR}.
 In vanilla quantile regression, we use a network having 3 hidden layers with sizes $[8,16,4]\times d$, which outputs the 99 conditional quantiles directly.
 ReLU is applied on hidden layers and linear on output layer.
 The quantile loss in Equation (\ref{eqn:loss_L}) is used to train the network.